zwippie/MiniProfiler/Ruby/README.md

 * position - Can either be 'right' or 'left'.
 Default is 'left'.
 * skip_schema_queries - Whether or not you want to log the queries about the schema of your tables.
 Default is 'false', 'true' in rails development.
 * auto_inject (default true) - when false the miniprofiler script is not injected in the page
-* backtrace_filter - a regex you can use to filter out unwanted lines from the backtraces
+* backtrace_remove - a regex you can use to filter out unwanted lines from the backtraces

 ## Special query strings